radiantone/entangle/README.md

 * Entangle is not a batch process framework
 * Entangle is not map/reduce
 * Entangle is not a centralized task manager
+* Entangle does not provision or manage resources

 ## Declarative Infrastructure